Jeff-Lewis/filecanvas/templates/www/security.md

 # Security at Filecanvas

-Your safety and security are very important to us.
-We're not just saying that: our entire service depends on being able to guarantee that your data is totally safe when using Filecanvas.
-With this in mind, we thought it's important that we let you know exactly how we go about ensuring this safety.
+Filecanvas is solidly built around security best practices to ensure that your data is kept safe at all times.
+With this in mind, we thought we should let you know exactly how we go about ensuring this safety.

 ## Summary

+Here's a brief overview of the most important security aspects of Filecanvas:

 - The account login process is handled by your cloud storage provider – i.e. Google or Dropbox
 - Filecanvas does not store your account username or password
 - Filecanvas does not store any of your files
 - Filecanvas will never share any of your personal data with third parties
 - Filecanvas will never do anything you haven't authorised it to do
 - Filecanvas will only interact with your cloud storage in the ways discussed on this page
-- Filecanvas is solidly built around security best practices to keep your data safe at all times
 - All communication to and from filecanvas.com is fully encrypted using HTTPS
 - Pro tip: For optimum security, create a cloud storage account that you use solely for Filecanvas

-Read on for a more detailed explanation of some of the different security aspects within the Filecanvas serivce.
+Read on for a more detailed explanation of how these security features are implemented throughout the Filecanvas service.

 ## Account login